Lifetime lessons I gained spending 45mins with a wealthy man

 As I got home and couldn’t resist ruminating over our 45 mins conversation.
 In all, I thought to share it with you the 5 vital points you should pay attention to;

 - Integrity is a Huge capital

-- Connect with you client on an emotional level
+- Connect with your client on an emotional level

-- Have unique conversations every day with people you have not meet before
+- Have unique conversations every day with people you have not to meet before

 - Overnight success is a function of many years of process